Mera Peak Climbing - 19 Days

 FAQs

-Mera Peak Climbing - Autumn and Spring frequently asked questions
+Mera Peak Climbing - 19 Days frequently asked questions

 Weather and temperature at higher elevations are unstable.
 There is always a concern about bad weather in such circumstances.
 The temperature can drop dramatically, the sky might turn gray, and snowfall can occur on any given day.
 If this happens, the already challenging Mera Peak ascent will become even more difficult.
 For easy climbing, a mild temperature and days without rain or snow are required.
 Thus, any significant change in weather or temperature can prevent us from reaching the summit.
 But worry not; we’ve set extra days for such cases.